Urutau (firearm): Creating Documentation

 In the "Mods & Extras" directory of the Urutau's file package, a 20 page document titled, "Creating Documentation" is available.
 This document instructs the reader through the process of creating documentation in the style of the Urutau.
 Some sections provide generic advice while others provide linear tutorials.
 The required software includes LibreOffice Writer, Adobe Illustrator, and Autodesk Inventor.

 Availability

-The Urutau file package was originally published on Odysee, a free-speech blockchain based video, audio and file hosting site using the LBRY protocol.
-Zé Carioca asked the Odysee user PLA.Boi to host the files initially as there was a delay in getting Deterrence Dispensed/The Gatalog to publish the files.
+The Urutau file package was originally published on Odysee, an open source blockchain based video, audio and file hosting site using the LBRY protocol.
+Zé Carioca asked the Odysee user PLA.Boi to host the files initially as there was a delay in getting Deterrence Dispensed to publish the files.
 After a few days, Deterrence Dispensed started hosting the files under their Hybrid Designs Odysee page.
 While this is the official place The Urutau is hosted, it is available from other Odysee users and other parts of the internet.
 The files are also available on DEFCAD, though unlike on Odysee, they are locked behind a paywall.